 The Section has seen rapid growth of enthusiastic student branches across over 30 universities, holding high quality and diverse events.
-Our successful revitalisation programme saw an increase of student branch reports from 8 in 2019 to 34 in 2021, with a further five appointments made to previously dormant branches and branch chapters throughout 2020.
-This previously resulted in a student branch rebate of £2919 being received to be invested in further student activities in 2021.
+Our successful revitalisation programme saw an increase of student branch reports from 8 in 2019 to 34 in 2020, with a further five appointments made to previously dormant branches and branch chapters throughout 2021.
+This previously resulted in a student branch rebate of \pounds 3,770 being received invested in further student activities in 2021.

 The UK and Ireland Section has seen a number of student branches participating in the IEEE Student Awards, including the Larry K. Wilson Award, Regional Exemplary Student Branch Award, Darrel Chong Student Activity Award and the Global IEEE Student Branch Website Contest.
 Many branches plan to participate virtually in the upcoming IEEEXtreme 24-hour programming competition, the IEEEmadC mobile application development contest and the IEEE Region 8 Student Paper Contest.
 In addition, the UK and Ireland Section student branches participated in the IEEE Day Virtual Celebrations.

-The plan for 2021 is to further increase the appointment of enthusiastic officers to the remaining dormant student branches, with the objective to achieve a 100% reporting rate.
-Support will be provided to student branches to hold a diverse and interesting range of virtual events, and collaboration between student branches will be encouraged.
-Finally, a focus on developing student chapters within the section, with the aim of supporting high-quality technical events and webinars from distinguished lecturers will be undertaken, with funding made available to support this initiative.
+The plan for 2021 was to further increase the appointment of enthusiastic officers to the remaining dormant student branches, with the objective to achieve a 100% reporting rate.
+Support is continuously provided to student branches to hold a diverse and interesting range of virtual events, and collaboration between student branches will be encouraged.